Harry Styles comes as a surprise guest at Stevie Nicks' concert

 Stevie previously revealed the death of Christine put the final nail in the coffin of their legendary rock band Fleetwood Mac following five decades, as per the reports of Daily Mail.

-Furthermore, Stevie and Harry’s friendship is one for the history books, as they both have spoken at length about loving the other’s work.
+Furthermore, Stevie and Harry’s friendship is one of the most renowned showbiz partnerships in the industry, as they both have spoken at length about loving the other’s work.

 According to Metro, it is believed that the One Direction alum first met his musical idol in 2015 backstage at one of her shows, bringing her a birthday cake as a way of introducing himself.